 You are invited to join me on this journey.
 Please check back here for updates.
 If you prefer to have the updates come to you, follow this site or follow along on Facebook or Twitter.

 What do we create with our hands?
 What do they do for us?

 We’ll begin this month by taking a look at the illustrations and documents created by centuries of botanists and artists.
 Plus we’ll revisit an ongoing project that is transforming a historic text into an illuminated manuscript.

 Last month I announced that the publishing schedule for November and December would be light.
 I wanted to include this reminder, in case you’re wondering where I went.
 Hope you’ve enjoyed the Thanksgiving weekend.

-Adapted from Pierre-Joseph Redouté's Les Roses and James Sowerby's English Botany.
+In "Roses: Adapted from Pierre-Joseph Redoute's Les Roses and James Sowerby's English Botany".
 Edited by Fiorella Congedo.
-This book contains images of roses on a DVD to be used by readers at their discretion.
+Includes DVD with images to be used by readers at their discretion.